 - Two College Academic Recommendations

 The Coalition Application

-Transfer applicants must use the Coalition Application to apply for admission to Columbia.
+Transfer applicants must use the Coalition Application powered by Scoir to apply for admission to Columbia.
 (The Common Application is for first-year applicants only.)
-The Coalition Application Profile has multiple sections, but not all are required.
+The Application Profile has multiple sections, but not all are required.

-The following Profile sections are required for a complete transfer application to Columbia:
+The following Application Profile sections are required for a complete transfer application to Columbia: